Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

  <a name="uncal_gyro"></a>

-## Uncalibrated Gyroscope
+## Uncalibrated gyroscope

 The uncalibrated gyroscope detects angular velocity or angular rates of a device.
 The 3D uncalibrated gyroscope sensor is considered to be very sensitive in detecting incremental rotation angles.
-The rotation angles obtained by integrating the angular rates over longer duration is inaccurate due to the build-up of drift.
+The rotation angles obtained by integrating the angular rates over a longer duration are inaccurate due to the build-up of drift.
 The uncalibrated gyroscope data also consists of drift compensation values for each axis, which can be used to subtract the drift from the detected angular rates.
 The values of drift for the 3 axes are obtained from the output of a software/hardware-based sensor fusion solution.

 The following table lists the measurement data that the uncalibrated gyroscope provides.